| http://hotzone.yahoo.com/b/hotzone/blogs9118 Chuck Searcy

 that there's no animosity whatsoever towards them, it's such a

+surprise and relief.
 I've never met an American Vietnam vet whose life wasn't changed

 for the better [by returning].
 I once made the suggestion that